Why do I like Fairy Tail?

 So lets begin this portion by discussing what is objectively good about Fairy Tail.
 Though some of you reading may believe that this series is utterly vacant of any redeemable qualities, I believe that Fairy Tail does objectively succeed in some regards.

 The animation is a bit more difficult to tackle.
-In terms of comparing it to other recent anime, the animation is only slightly above average for a majority of the series.
+In terms of comparing it to other recent anime, the animation is only slightly above average, if that, for a majority of the series.
 However, one must remember that they're most likely drawing comparison to a series that is 26 episodes in length or shorter.
 For a series of 250+ episodes, the standard of animation that is upheld is actually fairly astounding when you think about it.
 Most battle sequences are relatively detailed and the movement isn't abrasive or jerky for the most part.
-I mean, it's quite glaring in the moments where the animation takes a dip in quality and the animation utilized for the fire always kinda bugged me; I personally think it looks like red and orange Laffy Taffy.
+I mean, it's quite glaring in the moments where the animation does take a dip in quality.
+Moreover, the animation utilized for the fire always kinda bugged me; I personally think it looks like red and orange Laffy Taffy.
 However, I think A-1 and Satelight did a tremendous job at spreading the budget evenly in terms of the animation and keeping a sense of consistency.

 Now, as singular characters, the main and regular supporting cast in Fairy Tail don't necessarily stand out all that much in this era's infinitely expanding pool of anime characters.
 That being said, as a cohesive unit, the cast fairs extremely well.
 Because of the multitude of clashing personalities that this cast houses, the characters in this series are constantly playing off of one another.
 This is why the characters are a strong suit.
-Though admittedly not that deep compared to other characters in anime, the main cast in this series becomes completely fleshed out by about the mid point.
+Though admittedly not that deep compared to other characters in anime, the members of main cast become completely fleshed out by about the mid point.
 Along with this, the characters grow with each other through the series.
 After spending hundreds of episodes with one another, the characters develop a distinct bond with each other which births a relatively endemic net of unique relationships.
+I do note, however, that this is a quality that could be attributed to any long-running shounen.

 Yes, some characters still retain the ability to grind my gears at points in the series.
 I mean, they're still characters from a shounen after all.
 Overall though, I think they're a positive mark for the series.